nikspyratos/toybox/README.md

 - Caddy usage here may be of limited use for you if you use Forge/Ploi/etc.
 - Redis is a part of this stack, but filesystem cache & `php artisan queue:work` can probably do just fine for quite a while.
 However the Horizon integration for visibility is really nice.
 - NativePHP might be a good fit here for those who want to do that?
+- Should tests run as pre-commit hooks too?
+On larger test bases and for atomised commits probably a bad idea, so for now no.

 ## TODO